xlcnd/isbntools/CONTRIBUTING.md

    and be OS independent** It is easier if you start to write in python 3 and then adapt for python 2) (you will find [Github Actions](https://docs.github.com/en/actions) very handy for testing with this requirement!)
-6. Write tests for your code using `nose` and put then in the directory `isbntools/test`
+6. Write tests for your code using `pytest` and put then in the directory `isbntools/test`
 7. Pass **all tests** and with **coverage > 90%**.
-   Check the coverage locally with the command `nosetests --with-coverage --cover-package=isbntools`.
+   Check the coverage locally with the command
+   `pytest --with-coverage --cover-package=isbntools`.
 8. **Check if all requirements are fulfilled**!
 9. **Push** your local changes to GitHub and make there a **pull request** ([help](https://help.github.com/articles/using-pull-requests/))